 A four-year program in which Carnegie Mellon Student-Athletes evolve as leaders through engaging speakers, thoughtful discussion, campus outreach, and engagement and proactive mentorship.

 The Leadership Development program is a curriculum-based program that will provide athletes, at different stages of their careers, with the skill sets to become strong, dynamic leaders.
-In order to complete the program, one must earn 10 units.
-These 10 units will be comprised of a minimum of six units from the core curriculum, and the remaining units will be filled with electives.
-While this program is not an accredited part of the University curriculum, student-athletes must complete 10 units in order to complete the Carnegie Mellon Student-Athlete Leadership Development Program.
+In order to complete the program, one must earn 10 points.
+These 10 points will be comprised of a minimum of six points from the core curriculum, and the remaining points will be filled with electives.
+Student-athletes must have completed four points by the end of sophomore year and six points by the end of junior year to be able to continue in the program.
+While this program is not an accredited part of the University curriculum, student-athletes must complete 10 points in order to complete the Carnegie Mellon Student-Athlete Leadership Development Program.

-Year One (Fall): The Importance of Teamwork (1 unit - mandatory to be involved in the program)- Greg Shelley
+Year One (Fall): The Importance of Teamwork (1 point) - Greg Shelley

 First-year student-athletes are invited to participate in an engaging discussion with sports psychologist Dr. Greg Shelley on the importance of teamwork and buy-in within a varsity program.
 Dr. Shelley emphasizes how commitment to a team’s goals is shown through effort, attitude, body language, and response to adversity.
 Through this session, first-year students are encouraged to use their voice while also being introduced to the concept of leading by example.

-Year One (Spring): Initiative, Volunteering, CMU Community Outreach (1 unit – mandatory to be involved in the program) – SLICE and Athletics
+Year One (Spring): Initiative, Volunteering, CMU Community Outreach (1 point) – SLICE and Athletics

 First-year student-athletes learn about the value of taking initiative while being introduced to opportunities to positively impact the CMU and Pittsburgh communities through volunteering and civic engagement.
 Students are also instructed in methods to actively and positively engage the campus community to increase the visibility and awareness of the athletics department.

-Year Two (Fall): Career Development (1 unit) – CPDC
+Year Two (Fall): Career Development (1 point) – CPDC

 Career and Professional Development Center leads a session that introduces student-athletes to the various resources available for them on campus, preparing them for post-undergraduate success.

-Year Two (Fall): Mentoring, Networking, Camaraderie (1 unit) – Andy Girard and a panel of athletes who are participating in the mentoring program
+Year Two (Fall): Mentoring, Networking, Camaraderie (1 point) – Andrew Girard

 Second-year student-athletes are introduced to the mentoring program and will have the opportunity to sign up for the program.
 Importance of serving as both mentors and mentees will be stressed, along with the value of networking and an understanding of both formal and informal networks.
 Senior and junior student-athletes will be involved to reinforce the teachings and to continue to build camaraderie between all of the varsity athletic teams.

-Year Two (Spring): Real-World Leadership with Alumnus Mark Weinsten (1 unit)
+Year Two (Spring): Real-World Leadership with Alumnus Mark Weinsten (1 point)

 Sophomore student-athletes, who want to be seen as emerging leaders within their teams, join alumnus Mark Weinsten for a discussion about how leadership as a student-athlete can translate into the workplace.
 Weinsten is the Managing Director of Berkeley Research Group in Boston, and was recently interim CEO of Manischewitz.